quelpa/quelpa/README.md

 ### News

+2015/07/31 - A `:quelpa` handler for the popular `use-package` is now available at <https://github.com/quelpa/quelpa-use-package>.
-2015/06/24 - We have added support to build stable packages with `quelpa`, see [Stable Packages](#stable-packages) for more information.
+2015/06/24 - We have added support to build stable packages with `quelpa`, see [Stable Packages](#stable-packages) for more information

 <!-- doctoc command used to generate the index: doctoc --title='---' --maxlevel=3 README.md -->
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->